 It’s big, steep and untamed: at 226,819 acres, with a peak elevation of 13,487 feet, the family-owned Silverton Mountain has 69 double black diamond runs, ideal for thrill-seekers.

-The mountain has been left in its natural state, with no groomed runs or cut trails, and the skiing is almost entirely guided (for groups of eight or less), with the exception of designated days when unguided skiing is allowed.
+The mountain, located about 60 miles south of Montrose, has been left in its natural state, with no groomed runs or cut trails, and the skiing is almost entirely guided (for groups of eight or less), with the exception of designated days when unguided skiing is allowed.
 Jen Brill, who built the resort with her husband Aaron in 2002, explains, “Our objective is that you feel like you are at a private ski area.”

 Although the daily capacity is set at 475 skiers or snowboarders, it’s not uncommon for Silverton to see 80 or fewer.
 The guided day begins at 8:15 a.m., and includes three to six runs, with hikes of up to an hour to access just the right bowl or chute.
 Helicopter runs are also one of the resort’s specialties.